-JEE Main 2021 examination will be conducted in the month of February, March, April and May by National Testing Agency in computer-based mode.
+JEE Main examination will be conducted twice in a year by National Testing Agency in computer-based mode.
 You can practice for the JEE Main mock test at home through NTA Abhyas app or join an online test series to solve more tests.

 How to Practice JEE Main Computer-Based Mock Tests at Home?